-The Chinese government is facing a new and unexpected phenomenon-effective advocacy campaigns waged by the wives of tortured and detained rights advocates.
+The Chinese government is facing a new and unexpected phenomenon - effective advocacy campaigns waged by the wives of tortured and detained rights advocates.
 I truly admire the brave women who are challenging the Chinese government to live up to its highest ideals.
 They are an inspiration.

-Through the testimony provided during yesterday's hearing, we considered the almost two year effort by President Xi Jinping's government to eviscerate China's network of human rights lawyers and consider how the continued detention of Lee Ming-che has negatively impacted cross-strait relations between Beijing and Taipei.
+Through the testimony provided here today, this hearing will look at the almost two year effort by President Xi Jinping's government to eviscerate China's network of human rights lawyers and consider how the continued detention of Lee Ming-che has negatively impacted cross-strait relations between Beijing and Taipei.